xanjohns/common-config/.github/ISSUE_TEMPLATE.md

 ---
 name: Generic Issue Template
 about: A standard issue template to use in all Symbiflow repositories.
+Adapted from [*Open Source Templates*](https://www.talater.com/open-source-templates/#/) by Tal Ater.
 ---
 <!--- Provide a general summary of the issue in the Title above -->